arav-ind/react-svgmap-usa/README.md

 ## State List

-The following are the states mapped with ID.
+The following are the states mapped with its ID.

 ```js
 const stateNames = {